mtdinc/ai_clinical_github/README.md

 The visualization scripts will save the plots as PDF and PNG files in the `results/` directory, along with CSV files containing the performance metrics.

-See `src/R/README.md` for more details on the visualization scripts.